All Episodes

 And more and more people are abandoning the Democrat Party.

-Uh if these kinds of things continue, particularly unemployment, there's nothing on the horizon that's going to change the unemployment numbers because the news coming out of Washington is going to be as bad or worse as the news that's come out of Washington in the last 11 months.
+There's nothing on the horizon that's going to change the unemployment numbers because the news coming out of Washington is going to be as bad or worse as the news that's come out of Washington in the last 11 months.

 Every piece of legislation is aimed right at the heart of the private sector.

-The misery index calculates unemployment interest rates and one other number, I forget what it is right off the bat.
+I forget what it is right off the bat.

-And uh interest rates are artificially low right now from bank to bank or institution to institution, but your credit card interest rate's not.
+And interest rates are artificially low right now from bank to bank or institution to institution, but your credit card interest rate's not.

-And if you go borrow money for a house, that's not zero, like like the banks are paying each other.
+And if you go borrow money for a house, that's not zero, like the banks are paying each other.

-If you factor it's actually 10 and a half percent if you factor the almost one million people who have given up trying to find a job.
+If you factor the almost 1 million people who have given up trying to find a job, 1 million people, they're not counted in the unemployment numbers.

-But it's known how many there are because they don't have jobs and they're no longer filing unemployment claims, have either expired or they're not looking for work or what have you.
+But it's known how many there are because they don't have jobs and they're no longer filing unemployment claims.

 They're just totally dispirited.